Chunyu-Lin-bjtu/autoware-wiki/Source-Build.md

 - FlyCapture2 (optional)
 - Armadillo (optional)

-**Please use Autoware v1.9.1 if you want to use ROS indigo.**
+**Please use Autoware v1.9.1, or lower if you wish to run on ROS Indigo.**

-### Install system dependencies for Ubuntu 14.04 Indigo
+### System dependencies for Ubuntu 14.04 Indigo

 ```
 % sudo apt-get install -y  python-catkin-pkg python-rosdep python-wstool ros-$ROS_DISTRO-catkin